aellerton/http-basics/README.md

 Some notes and code for learning the basics of how HTTP works.

-Won't make much sense without an instructor.
+Very much WIP rough notes designed to be led by an instructor.

 ## Run Notes